 Facebook being a prominent example, here you can find the extended list of websites developed using React JS.

+Node.js occupies a significant position in the list of the best front end frameworks.
 It is an open-source, cross-platform Java Script Environment developed by Joyent, a Cloud Computing solutions provider.
 It was designed with a motive of making JS application independent of the browser.
 Hence Node.js is not just used to dynamize your web pages, rather it can build standalone JS applications as a substitute to Python and other scripting languages.

 - Due to its Event Driven – SingleThreaded – Non Blocking nature Node.js is apt to be used on chat servers, gaming platforms, video conferences where a constant update of the data is required.